 4. Anaerobic, is that like a digester?

 Anaerobic means ‘without oxygen' and there are anaerobic digesters that WRRFs use.
 However, those are not what we are talking about here.
 An anaerobic selector tank serves to stress and/or select for a type of microorganism, while an anaerobic digester serves to reduce volatile solids in sludge.
 A properly operating anaerobic selector tank will not be producing methane gas like an anaerobic digester will.
-So no tank cover or gas safety equipment is needed here.
+So no tank cover or gas safety equipment is needed here.5.
+I have an SBR, do I need an additional tank?

 Sequencing Batch Reactor (SBR) cycle times can be manipulated to create the anaerobic environment prior to aeration within existing tanks.
 However, this could lower the treatment capacity of the SBR.
-This means you may need to expand your treatment system with additional SBRs or larger SBRs earlier than you would have otherwise.
+This means you may need to expand your treatment system with additional SBRs or larger SBRs earlier than you would have otherwise.6.
+Ok, other than the cost to add an anaerobic tank, what do we need to do?

-Successful EBPR depends on three things:
+Successful EBPR depends on three things:- Proper Influent Conditions

-• Proper Design
+- Proper Design

-• Proper Operation
+- Proper Operation

 These items have been presented in the sequential order they should be considered, starting with an evaluation of proper conditions.
 Every waste stream is different.
 Some WRRFs simply do not have an influent waste stream that is conducive for successful EBPR.